Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 * **Severity**: Error
 * **Example message**: A saga correlation property must be one of the following types: string, Guid, long, ulong, int, uint, short, ushort

 The correlation property represents the logical identity of the stored saga data.
 It needs to be something easily represented by nearly every saga persistence library.
-For example, `DateTime` would make a bad correlation property type, because it is represented so differently on different storage systems, such as between relational SQL tables and NoSQL databases, or even in different amounts of precision in fractions of a second that are stored between different relational database systems.
+For example, `DateTime` is a bad correlation property type, because it is represented differently on different storage systems, such as between relational SQL tables and NoSQL databases, or even in different amounts of precision in fractions of a second that are stored between different relational database systems.

 Prior to NServiceBus version 7.7, this check was a runtime error.
-In NServiceBus version 7.7 and above, the analyzer diagnostic raises this feedback to compile time.
+In NServiceBus version 7.7 and above, the analyzer diagnostic raises this feedback at compile time.

 ## Saga data classes should inherit ContainSagaData